kapoko/insert-backgrounds/README.md

 Asynchronously loads and inserts images as css background from the `data-insert-background` attribute, and gives an optional callback after each image has completed loading.

-<sup>Note: written in ES6, so only supports ES6 projects for now</sup>

 ## How does it work?

 The plugin looks for the `data-insert-background` attribute on elements in the page and starts loading them one by one.
 After every image is loaded a callback function gets called returning the id of the element or the image url if there's no id.